 What if I'm in the mountains, but my client had a hotel wedding so I don't have any images of the mountains?

-No problem, I will publish weddings in the mountains with no mountain shots if they have strong and beautiful photography and lots of lovely details and emotional moments.
+No problem.
+We will publish weddings in the mountains with no mountain shots if they have strong and beautiful photography and lots of lovely details and emotional moments.

 What if I can't track down the couple for an interview?

-I’ll occasionally take a real wedding without an interview.
+We'll occasionally take a real wedding without an interview.
 However, in the absence of an interview, reception details become super important to hold the reader's attention.
 You may also be asked to write an into of the day.

 Do you take engagement shoots or bridal portraits?

 Yes.
-I publish engagement shoots and bridal portraits every other Friday.
+I publish engagement shoots and bridal portraits every Friday or on the weekend.

 Engagement sessions and bridal portraits should create a mood for a reader and tell a story about the subjects.